rvchit/cello/README.md

    ```

 2. **Generate Prisma Client**:
    ```bash
    npx prisma generate
    ```

-## Usage
+### Running the Application

 1. **Start the Development Server**:
    ```bash
    npm run dev
    ```
 2. **Access Prisma Studio** (for viewing and editing database records):
    ```bash
    npx prisma studio
    ```
 3. **Run Tests**:
    ```bash
    npm test
    ```

+---

+## Usage

+### Toolbar and Tools

+- **Text Tool**: Add text annotations to selected coordinates on the image.
+- **Draw Tool**: Draw freeform annotations.
+- **Shape Tool**: Draw rectangular shapes and other forms for marking areas of interest.
+Coordinates of the shapes will automatically scale with zoom.

+### Annotations and Comments

+Hist-Viewer allows users to add comments to specific regions on the image.
+Annotations and comments are displayed in a sidebar to the right, allowing users to review or delete them as needed.

+### File Directory

+The **File Directory** section provides a list of uploaded images and options to select and load each for viewing and annotation.

+---

-## API Endpoints
+## Support

-- **Fetch Image URL**: `GET /image/:id/url`
-  - Fetches a signed URL to access an image stored in S3.

-- **Dynamic Tile Loading**: `GET /tile/:imageId/:level/:x/:y`
-  - Loads a specific tile of an image for efficient zooming and panning.
+If you have questions or need help with Hist-Viewer, please use one of the following resources:

+- **GitHub Issues**: Open a [new issue](https://github.com/rvchit/cello /issues) to report bugs or request features.
+- **Documentation**: Refer to this README and in-line documentation within the codebase.

+---

 ## Contributing

-We welcome contributions!
-Please follow these steps to contribute:
+We welcome contributions to Hist-Viewer!
+To contribute:

-1. Fork the repository.
+1. **Fork** the repository.
 2. Create a new branch (`git checkout -b feature/YourFeature`).
-3. Make your changes and commit (`git commit -m 'Add some feature'`).
+3. Commit your changes (`git commit -m 'Add some feature'`).
 4. Push to the branch (`git push origin feature/YourFeature`).
 5. Create a pull request.

-Please ensure all tests pass before submitting your PR.
+Please ensure all tests pass before submitting your pull request.

+---

-## License
+## Maintainers

+- **Kaushik Karthikeyan** - Project Maintainer
+- **Rachit Bisht** - Project Maintainer